VRPirates/rookie/README.md

 Changelog

+0.10
+ = Obb copy and Sideload progress bar problems should be fixed = Fixed user.json not working if the any of folder had spaces
+ + Added few tooltips
+ + Sideload folder now works for all apks (recursive search) = Switched back to Message Boxes

 0.9
  + Added the buggy progress bar back, uses different "logic"
  + Added an icon (Increased the exe size by like 300% just with that)